Vijayalakshmi (Kannada actress)

-Vijayalakshmi is an Indian actress who has predominantly appeared in Kannada, Tamil and also appeared in Telugu films.
+Vijayalakshmi is an Indian actress who has predominantly appeared in Kannada and Tamil films while also appearing in Telugu and Malayalam films.
 In 1997, she won Filmfare Award for Best Actress in Kannada for her performance in her debut film Nagamandala.

 Early life

 Vijayalakshmi was born in Madras (now Chennai) and completed her studies in Bangalore, Karnataka.
-She has a sister named Usha who was married to Jayaprada's brother.
+Her mother is a Sri Lankan Tamil, who moved to India due to the riots that were happening in Sri Lanka.
+She has a sister named Usha who was married to Jaya Prada's brother.

 Career

 Film

 Vijayalakshmi acted in nearly 40 films in her career.
 She has acted in nearly 25 Kannada films.
 During her stint as an actress, she was recognised for her beauty and performance.
 She debuted in director T. S. Nagabharana's film Nagamandala, based on a folk tale, opposite Prakash Raj.

 She made her debut in Tamil with the film Poonthottam.
 She is best known in Tamil for her role in the film Friends along with Vijay and Suriya.
 The film was a hit and after that, she acted in many films including Kalakalappu, Ramachandra, Military and Soori.
 She returned to the Tamil film industry again with the comedy film Boss Engira Bhaskaran, which became one of 2010s successes.

 In Telugu, she was recognised in the film Hanuman Junction.
 She has also acted in one Malayalam film, Devadoothan, with Mohanlal.